amingolmahalle/DesignPatterns_Example/README.md

 The Facade (usually a wrapper) sits on the top of a group of subsystems and allows them to communicate in a unified manner.

 Use Facade Design When There are many dependencies between clients and the implementation classes.

+<h3>Observer:</h3>

+The Observer design pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.